-Most companies know the importance of buyer personas and have ingrained them into their go-to-market strategy, but the problem is they don’t know how to use them.
+Most companies know the importance of buyer personas and have embedded them into their go-to-market strategies, but the problem is that they don’t know how to use them.
 Even more troublesome, they don’t have the correct content to present to each of their buyer personas and there’s no way to serve content to the persona at the right stage of their journey.

 The Key to Buyer Personas